oliveroneill/ImageFeedView/README.md

 ## Example

-To run the example project, clone the repo, and run the `app` configuration.
+To run the example project, clone the repo, and run the `sample` configuration.
 The example project demonstrates the functionality without using any actual content, it creates coloured images to illustrate its use with a large amount of content.